-Arts and academic teachers are expected to post all graded assignments (both classwork and homework) to their LACHSA homework/classwork website prior to or during the class in which LACHSA Community Handbook 2023-2024 www.lachsa.net the work is assigned.
+Arts and academic teachers are expected to post all graded assignments (both classwork and homework) to their LACHSA homework/classwork website prior to or during the class in which the work is assigned.
 All postings must include the points possible, grading rubric, any handout attachments, and clear instructions for student completion.
 If the assignment is a recurring assignment (such as a lab in Science), teachers may direct students to refer to the "Lab Grading Rubric" on their website, and provide a link to the rubric.
 Names or titles given to assignments on a teacher's website should directly correspond to the titles listed in the grade book.